Kahuna915/Group2-Final-Project/Service-Management.md

+### Adding Servers:
-     - Right click on the server and hit add servers type in the IP address of dc01 and dc02
+     - Right-click on the server and hit add servers type in the IP address of dc01 and dc02
      - After they are connected make sure you installed these services on mgmt01:
      - Remote Server Administration Tools
      - AD DS and AD LDS Tools